 Category IIIb exceeds the maximum allowed dose level that radiological workers may receive annually.
-To justify research in this category, the benefit will have to be directly related to saving lives or mitigating serious diseases in the future.
-For this category benefits also have to be weighed against possible tissue reactions that may be induced (Table 1).
-These effects should be communicated explicitly to the subject, along with the stochastic effects.
-Examples are studies in cancer patients who receive radiotherapy, such as repetitive PET/CT scans during radiation treatment, and extensive PET/CT response monitoring scans (with or without 89Zr labelled monoclonal antibodies) during experimental chemotherapy in terminal cancer patients who themselves may or may not benefit from the treatment.
+To justify research in this category, the study should lead to acquisition of knowledge, directly aimed at therapeutic or diagnostic potential personal benefit for subjects, aimed at saving lives or mitigating serious diseases.
+For this category, benefits have to be weighed against possible tissue reactions that may be induced (Table 1).
+These considerations should be communicated explicitly to the subject, along with potential stochastic effects.
+Examples are studies in cancer patients who receive radiotherapy, such as repetitive PET/CT scans during radiation treatment, and extensive PET/CT response monitoring scans (with or without Zr labelled monoclonal antibodies) during experimental chemotherapy.

 The risk categories mentioned above assume that the subject has not undergone research studies involving exposure to radiation within a year preceding inclusion in a research protocol associated with one of the categories.
-In particular for healthy volunteers, it is their own responsibility to report any exposure to radiation within the preceding 12 months.
-Nevertheless, it is the responsibility of the investigator to explicitly ask subjects for such exposure.
-In case of healthy volunteers, it is advised to incorporate a statement concerning previous exposure in the Informed Consent Form.
-The dose associated with that exposure should be taken into account in the risk evaluation.
-As a general principle, each investigator should emphasise that it is undesirable for the same healthy volunteer to repeatedly take part in studies involving exposure to radiation.
+In particular, for healthy volunteers, it is their own responsibility to report any exposure to radiation within the preceding 12 months.
+Nevertheless, it is the responsibility of the investigator to explicitly ask subjects for such exposure and account for this in the overall risk evaluation.
+As a general principle, the investigator should emphasise to the subject that it is undesirable for a healthy volunteer to repeatedly take part in studies involving exposure to radiation.